collective/collective.ifttt/docs/Configuring_Your_IFTTT_Secret_Key.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Go to `ifttt.com <https://ifttt.com/discover>`_ and sign up for an account.
-2. At the top click on ‘Search’ and find ‘Maker’.
-(Update: this is now named 'Webhook'.)
+2. At the top click on ‘Search’ and find ‘Webhooks’.
+Click on 'Services'.

 .. image:: _static/images/configure_ifttt_channel/secret_key/search_maker.png

-3. Click the ‘Connect’ button to create a Maker (Webhook) channel.
+3. Click on the ‘Webhooks’ service to create it.

 .. image:: _static/images/configure_ifttt_channel/secret_key/settings_maker.png

-4. Click on the gear icon (Settings) on the top-right of the Maker (Webhook) channel to view your key.
+4. Click on the gear icon (Settings) on the top-right of the Webhooks service to view your key.

 .. image:: _static/images/configure_ifttt_channel/secret_key/obtain_key.png